tardate/LittleArduinoProjects/Electronics101/VariableSawtoothGenerator/README.md

 ### Components and Limitations

 I'm using an LM324 op-amp for the comparator and buffer circuits.
-This is just borderline acceptable, since it is not rail-to-rail and so the resulting votage differential in the hysteresis cycle is only about 1V.
+This is just borderline acceptable, since it is not rail-to-rail and so the resulting voltage differential in the hysteresis cycle is only about 1V.
 It also seems to be contributing some degree of crossover distortion.

-1N4148 diodes are recommended, but I did try replacing them all with standard 1N4007 rectifers.
+1N4148 diodes are recommended, but I did try replacing them all with standard 1N4007 rectifiers.
 While the circuit still functioned, with 1N4007 diodes there was more distortion of the waveform - I think primarily because of the lower switching speed.

 ### Results - LM324

 The following trace is with a 5V supply.
 It's a bit hard to read because I crammed 4 measurements in one.
-The inputs are all DC coupled with no offset to the centre 0V line. comparator output swings from ~0.7V to ~3.7V (showing how far from rail-rail the LM324 is!)
+The inputs are all DC coupled with no offset to the centre 0V line.

-*
+* comparator output swings from ~0.7V to ~3.7V (showing how far from rail-rail the LM324 is!)

 ![5v trace LM324](./assets/VariableSawtoothGenerator_scope_LM324_5v.gif?raw=true)